TeachBooks/TeachBooks/docs/source/external.rst

     teachbooks:
       attribution_color: attributiongrey

-To adapt the symbol of the admonitio (with for example double quotes), you can add the following custom CSS class to `book/_static/attribution.css`:
+To adapt the symbol of the admonition (with for example double quotes), you can add the following custom CSS class to `book/_static/attribution.css`:

 .. code-block:: css